Buying and Feeding Raw to your pet!

 Whatever the reason to switch, feeding your dog raw, just as their ancestors have eaten for thousands of years, is better then feeding any type of kibble, wether it be organic, grain free ect.

-When switching your dog do it "cold turkey" throw away the kibble and go straight to raw!
-Start out with only one type of meat and slowly begin adding more in as your dog becomes accustomed to his/her new diet.
+When switching your dog start out with only one type of meat and slowly begin adding more in as your dog becomes accustomed to his/her new diet.
 Once your dog is used to this new food the more varieties of meats you provide the more healthy your dog will be.
 Remember when feeding raw keep it raw!
 There is no reason to cook your pets meats it only takes nutritional value away from each of their meals, You may also decide if you want to add fruits / vegetables in with your pets raw diet.
 This is not needed but completely up to you if you would like to feed them this mixed in as well.

 Beef, Chicken, Turkey, Fish, llama, lamb, horse, ox, rabbit, kangaroo, deer, bear, pork, wild boar, moose, duck and many many more different meats are good to feed your dog, either ground or whole!
 Yes thats correct bones and all, uncooked bones are excellent for glucosamine (helps with joints) ,keeps teeth clean and also helps keep stool hard.